The Third Factor: Genetics, Environment, and Will

 We have customers everywhere.
 In fact, everyone we touch is a customer or potential customer.
 We need to build, organize, and profile our customer lists.
 We need to know our customers better.
 It is essential.

 f.
-Make all of our customers accessible to everyone at the Advantage.
+Make all of our customers more accessible to everyone at UGA.

 Once again, if we can’t identify and access them, we can’t sell them.
-We need to share all our resources, including our customers throughout the Advantage Nation.
+We need to share all our resources, including our customers throughout the UGA Experience.

 g.
 Connect with our customers.